 To execute the pose, have the subject place their hands on their hips and have them smile.

-The hands crossed is a counterpart to the hands at hips pose.
+The arms crossed is a counterpart to the hands at hips pose.

-The hands crossed pose conveys a tougher/more powerful impression.
+The arms crossed pose conveys a tougher/more powerful impression.
 This pose is often accompanied by either no smile or a slight smile.